NVSL/QuadClass-Resources/labs/Programming-The-Hardware/README.md

 ### Assembling the Remote

-To assemble the remote you will need the following:
+To assemble the remote you will need the following **FIXME CHECK**:

 * 8x 1-inch standoffs
 * 4x 1/2-inch standoffs